-WTF is… Apple Face ID
+Apple Face ID: what is it and how does it work? | Stuff

 Is it just for security?

-No, the iPhone X also uses the TrueDepth camera to copy your facial expressions and paste them onto its new moving animojis, which you can then send via iMessages.
-Because there’s never been a panda emoji that quite captures that feeling that you've wasted hours of your life looking for the right emoji.
+No, the iPhone also uses the TrueDepth camera to copy your facial expressions and paste them onto its moving animojis, which you can then send via iMessage.
+Because there’s never been a panda emoji that quite captures that feeling that you’ve wasted hours of your life looking for the right emoji.